-It’s no secret that plain fat-free yogurt has 0 SmartPoints® and is on the ZeroPoint™ foods list (hooray!)
-It’s perfect as either a protein-packed snack or healthy, satisfying breakfast.
+Plain fat-free yogurt is perfect as either a protein-packed snack or healthy, satisfying breakfast.

-But before getting into the results, you should know that all plain, fat-free yogurt is not created equal.
-It comes in a few different types: regular, Greek, and Skyr, and each one can satisfy specific needs and tastes:
+But not all plain, fat-free yogurt is created equal.
+It comes in a few different types - regular, Greek, and Skyr - and each one can satisfy specific needs and tastes: